 Western Maryland sits on top one of the most controversial shale deposits in North America.
 There were 245 cases of water contamination in the neighbouring state of Pennsylvania and reports from West Virginia as well.
 Maryland’s Departments of Environment and Natural Resources have been studying fracking operations in these two states for over three years and just released a draft report (p 2 of attached) on how fracking “can be accomplished without unacceptable risks of adverse impacts to public health, safety, the environment, and natural resources.”
 These proposed rules are the strongest in the US and, using them as a criteria, I decided to grade the LNG development in my province.
 British Columbia gets a conditional “F” in Fracking.

-A Review of the report “Shale Gas and Hydraulic Fracturing: Framing the Water Issue” – Fracking’s threat to Water Quality
+A The ECOreport reviews “Shale Gas and Hydraulic Fracturing: Framing the Water Issue” – Fracking’s threat to Water Quality

 By Roy L Hales

 Dr Allan Hoffman recently compared the fracking boom to the market for illegal drugs.
 Regardless of the problems, there is simply too much money to be made.
 He expects the boom to continue for several decades.
 Together with Professor EM Gustav Olsson, of Lund University, and Andreas Lindström, of Stockholm International Water Institute, Hoffman has just written a report entitled, “Shale Gas and Hydraulic Fracturing: Framing the Water Issue.”
 As the title suggests, the focus is fracking’s threat to water quality.